aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/weekx/index.md

 # Weeks 11–14 | Project Work

 The rest of the course is dedicated for your final projects.

+**Matti will mainly be working in G203 during class times.
+If he is not there, check O102 or L208.**

 ## Spaces